ro-afonso/fake-news-pt-eu/README.md

   1. Open the "Fake News Android App" folder using Android Studio and locate the "RetrofitClient.kt" file under "app/java/com/example/fakenewsapp/RetrofitClient.kt"
   2. Change the "BASE_URL" value to your full domain (for example, https://01-23-456-789.nip.io)
   3. Create a new file under "Gradle Scripts" and name it "local.properties".
-Add the variable below to set your SDK path using your user:
+Add the variable below to set your Android SDK path with your user:
      * `sdk.dir=C\:\\Users\\YOUR-USER\\AppData\\Local\\Android\\Sdk`
   4. Open the "File" tab and select "Sync Project with Gradle Files" to reload the project using the required dependencies and configurations
   5. Run the app to install and test it on the simulator or your own device connected via USB (the latter requires developer options turned on)

 ### RESTful Script for Model Improvement

+  1. The datasets were pushed via Git LFS given their size.
+This requires an initial step for data retrieval:
+     * Open CMD in the main folder where the datasets are located
+     * Fetch all the pointer files from the LFS remote server by running `git lfs fetch`
+     * Replace the resulting pointer files with the actual datasets by running `git lfs checkout`
+     * Notice how the size of each dataset has increased considerably after these steps
-  1. Move the "Final_Dataset_English.csv" and "Final_dataset_portuguese.csv" files to the "Flask Cloud and Local RESTful Script" folder
+  2. Move the "Final_Dataset_English.csv" and "Final_dataset_portuguese.csv" files to the "Flask Cloud and Local RESTful Script" folder
-  2. Download the distilBERT models from [here](https://drive.google.com/file/d/1UNbhCPbJk_-mmc-nsf9Ag0a7UIIBaSnu/view?usp=sharing) and [here](https://drive.google.com/file/d/1mnFrT7LpFtNkxb1SoiuReGGTNmOUMnTJ/view?usp=sharing), and move them to the "Flask Cloud and Local RESTful Script" folder
+  3. Download the distilBERT models from [here](https://drive.google.com/file/d/1UNbhCPbJk_-mmc-nsf9Ag0a7UIIBaSnu/view?usp=sharing) and [here](https://drive.google.com/file/d/1mnFrT7LpFtNkxb1SoiuReGGTNmOUMnTJ/view?usp=sharing), and move them to the "Flask Cloud and Local RESTful Script" folder
-  3. Open the terminal in Anaconda, set the path to the "Flask Cloud and Local RESTful Script" folder, and create the environment by running the following command:
+  4. Open the terminal in Anaconda, set the path to the "Flask Cloud and Local RESTful Script" folder, and create the environment by running the following command:
      * `conda env create -f environment.yml`
-  4. Once the "news-feedback-fetch" environment is created, open VS Code using the Anaconda launcher with the new environment
+  5. Once the "news-feedback-fetch" environment is created, open VS Code using the Anaconda launcher with the new environment
-  5. Open the "Flask Cloud and Local RESTful Script" folder and modify the "data_fetch_websocket.py" script as follows:
+  6. Open the "Flask Cloud and Local RESTful Script" folder and modify the "data_fetch_websocket.py" script as follows:
      * Change the IP address in the "send_model_to_ec2" function to your Public IPv4 DNS
      * Change the IP address in the "fetch_user_feedback_data" function to your full domain (for example, https://01-23-456-789.nip.io)
-  6. Run the "data_fetch_websocket.py" script using your Anaconda environment.
+  7. Run the "data_fetch_websocket.py" script using your Anaconda environment.
 Make sure "news-feedback-fetch:conda" is shown in the lower right corner of VS Code to use the environment
-  7. The script will start fetching the feedback data from the Flask app, with an interval of 30 seconds between each GET request
+  8. The script will start fetching the feedback data from the Flask app, with an interval of 30 seconds between each GET request
-  8. Test the feedback functionality by reporting news articles that are incorrectly predicted by the models
+  9. Test the feedback functionality by reporting news articles that are incorrectly predicted by the models
       * The script requires at least two different news articles to improve the models.
 If only one article is received, the feedback data is discarded
       * Reporting many similar news articles can trigger the similarity check of the script, which converts them into a single news article
       * This is done to group similar topics or events together, as a way to reduce model bias and decide between contradicting stances
-  9. Once the program finishes improving the models with the feedback data, connect to your EC2 instance.
-Run `ls` to check the new and improved tflite files received over SFTP and SSH
+  10. Once the program finishes improving the models with the feedback data, connect to your EC2 instance.
+Run `ls` to check the new and improved TFLite files received over SFTP and SSH
-  10. The news articles reported to the Flask App should now return the right predictions, according to the feedback data sent earlier
+  11. The news articles reported to the Flask App should now return the right predictions, according to the feedback data sent earlier
       * Be aware that the Transfer Learning technique used to improve the models still keeps all the knowledge acquired during the initial training phase with the datasets
       * The most significant aspect in this phase is the complexity of the data patterns, which varies based on how much the reported news articles differ from the ones in the initial datasets
       * As a consequence, reporting just a few news articles might not be enough to improve the predictions of the new models